ryanflorence/rf-changelog/README.md

 rf-changelog
 ============

-Creates simple changelogs from your git log.
+Creates simple changelogs from your git commits in markdown with links when viewed from github.

 ```sh
   Usage: changelog [options]